Husna Ahmad: Career

-Between 2012 and 2015, Dr. Husna Ahmad was a National Council member for the Royal National Lifeboat Institute, a charity saving lives at sea in the UK and Republic of Ireland.
+Between 2012 and 2015, Ahmad was a National Council member for the Royal National Lifeboat Institute, a charity saving lives at sea in the UK and Republic of Ireland.
 From 2012, she also held the position of Islamic Advisor to the Alliance of Religions and Conservation.

-From 2015 to 2022 she was a Board Member for Faith in Water.
-In 2015, Dr. Husna Ahmad also became a Board Member for the Global Interfaith WASH Alliance.
+From 2015 to 2022 she was a board member for Faith in Water.
+In 2015, Ahmad also became a board member for the Global Interfaith WASH Alliance.

-In 2016, Dr. Husna Ahmad became a Board Member for BOND, a UK network for organisations working in international development.
+In 2016, Ahmad became a board member for BOND, a UK network for organisations working in international development.
 This was a position that she held until 2019.
-Between 2016-2019, Dr. Husna Ahmad also acted as an International Advisory Board Member to the Commonwealth initiative on Freedom of Religion or Belief.
+Between 2016 and 2019, Ahmad also acted as an International Advisory Board Member to the Commonwealth initiative on Freedom of Religion or Belief.

-In 2019, Dr. Husna Ahmad undertook her role as Co-Chair of the Multi Faith Advisory Council to the UN Taskforce on Religion and Development, a position that she held until 2021.
+In 2019, Ahmad undertook her role as co-chair of the Multi Faith Advisory Council to the UN Taskforce on Religion and Development, a position that she held until 2021.
 She remains a member of the Multi Faith Advisory Council.

-In 2022, Dr. Husna Ahmad was invited to join working group 17 of The Rockefeller Foundation and Brookings Institutes’ annual “17 Rooms” global flagship process.
+In 2022, Ahmad was invited to join working group 17 of The Rockefeller Foundation and Brookings Institutes’ annual “17 Rooms” global flagship process.
+She is also a member of the IF20 Environment Working Group.

-Dr. Husna Ahmad continues to hold a number of positions, including Secretary General of the World Muslim Leadership Forum and Board Member MCEC Palmers Green Mosque.
-In 2022, she was invited to become a member of the Interfaith Women’s Council of Faith for Earth, UN Environment Programme.
-Dr. Husna Ahmad is also an Honorary Fellow of the Edward Cadbury Centre at Birmingham University, UK.
+Ahmad continues to hold a number of positions, including Secretary General of the World Muslim Leadership Forum and Board Member MCEC Palmers Green Mosque.
+She is also an Honorary Fellow of the Edward Cadbury Centre at Birmingham University, UK.